What Is Peripheral Artery Disease (PAD)?

 I think it is worth stepping back and looking at the big picture one more time, because the numbers are sobering.

-According to the GBD 2019 data, PAD contributes significantly to global cardiovascular mortality — and the impact is not evenly distributed.
 Patients in low-resource settings have considerably worse outcomes, not because the disease is inherently different, but because they have less access to early screening, medications, and specialist care.

 In higher-income regions like North America and Western Europe, improved awareness and cardiovascular risk management have helped reduce mortality rates over the past two decades.
-This shows clearly that outcomes can be changed — when the disease is caught early and treated properly.

 Global Distribution Map